Volkswagen Beetle: Design controversies

-In 1925, Austro-Hungarian automotive engineer Béla Barényi designed a car similarly shaped to the Beetle, more than five years before Porsche unveiled his initial "People's Car" design.
+In 1925, Austro-Hungarian automotive engineer Béla Barényi designed a car shaped similarly to the Beetle, more than five years before Porsche unveiled his initial "People's Car" design.
 Through a court ruling in 1953, Barényi successfully asserted his authorship and associated claims.
 He explained that he had previously elucidated the concept of the Beetle, which was already formulated in the 1920s, to Porsche in great detail.
 However, this concept was not protected sufficiently by patents.
 Key elements of this concept included the air-cooled four-cylinder boxer engine at the rear, the transmission positioned in front of the rear axle, and the distinctive roundish shape.
 Dieter Landenberger, the head of Porsche's historical archive, later affirmed that Barényi played a "decisive role in the authorship of the later VW Beetle".
-Since then, he has been known for conceiving the original car design.
+Since then, Barényi has been known for conceiving the original car design.